Skullmonkeys

-Skullmonkeys is a platform video game developed by The Neverhood, Inc. and published by Electronic Arts for PlayStation.
+Skullmonkeys is a 1998 platform video game developed by The Neverhood, Inc. and published by Electronic Arts for the PlayStation.
 It is the sequel to The Neverhood, and rather than being an adventure game, it is a platformer.
 Players again take control of Klaymen, who this time must defeat a horde of creatures called Skullmonkeys under the command of his old foe Klogg.

-Critics praised the game's unique visual style (as with The Neverhood, the characters were all sculpted from clay) and music, but bemoaned the monotony and lack of innovation in the gameplay.
+The game met with positive reviews, as critics liked the game's unique visual style (as with The Neverhood, the characters were all sculpted from clay) and music, but bemoaned the monotony and lack of innovation in the gameplay.
 Terry Scott Taylor composed the soundtrack.